Tonomy-Foundation/Tonomy-ID-Integration/README.md

 Developer environment to run Tonomy ID locally alongside a blockchain node, and the demo app.

-All developers contributing to the project should check [Contributors Guide](./CONTRIBUTING.md).
+All developers contributing to the project should check [Contributors Guide](./CONTRIBUTING.md) and first check the [Troubleshoot Guide](./TROUBLESHOOT.md) if you have issues installing or running.

+All developers sh
 ## Repositories

 - [Tonomy ID](https://github.com/Tonomy-Foundation/Tonomy-ID) - Our React Native cross-platform mobile wallet for public & private EOSIO blockchains.